ernestojimenezruiz/logmap-matcher/README.md

 To generate a JAR file for LogMap from the command line using Maven, run: `mvn package` or `mvn clean install`.
 This will also generate a folder *java-dependencies* with all the necessary libraries.
 This folder together with the *parameters.txt* file should be placed in the same path as the generated "logmap-matcher-3.0.jar" file.

-**Releases**:
+**Releases and packages**:
 - Latest standalone release available [here](https://github.com/ernestojimenezruiz/logmap-matcher/releases/tag/logmap-matcher-july-2021)
+- OAEI:
-- Latest OAEI package available [here](https://github.com/ernestojimenezruiz/logmap-melt)
+  - Latest LogMap's OAEI package available [here](https://github.com/ernestojimenezruiz/logmap-melt).
+  - Public OAEI packages available [here](https://tinyurl.com/public-oaei-systems) (using [MELT](https://github.com/dwslab/melt) since OAEI 2021, SEALS packages in OAEI 2020 and earlier).
+- HOBBIT:
+  - LogMap also implemented support to be run in the [HOBBIT platform](https://project-hobbit.eu/outcomes/hobbit-platform/).
+See details [here](https://gitlab.com/ernesto.jimenez.ruiz/logmap-hobbit).
 - Old packages can also be downloaded from [SourceForge](https://sourceforge.net/projects/logmap-matcher/).

 ## Using LogMap